PSU-Research-Computing/psurc-docs/research-servers.rst

   export PATH="$PYENV_ROOT/bin:$PATH"
   eval "$(pyenv init -)"

 Not sure which file to edit?
-See :ref:`Getting your dotfiles in order`.
+See :ref:`dotfiles`.

 Now resource your settings file (IE ``source ~/.bashrc``) or log in and out.